-- Earn a minimum of 120 semester hours of credit (91 for the B.A.S.), including satisfactory completion of all course requirements of the applicable college. - Complete at least thirty (30) credit hours (73 for the B.A.S.) of instruction at Regent University for the bachelor's degree, including General Education (GENE) 100 "The Making of the Christian Mind," General Education (GENE) 250 "The Making of the Christian Life," and General Education (GENE) 402 "The Making of a Christian Leader." - Meet all general education requirements as listed in the general education section of this catalog. - Meet all requirements for an academic major as specified in this catalog. - Complete 50% of major core requirements at Regent; 79% for students in the Bachelor of Applied Science program and 70% for the Bachelor of Fine Arts program. - Earn a minimum cumulative GPA of C (2.00, with A = 4.00) in all coursework attempted and in the major overall, and a minimum of C- (1.67) in each course that will be applied to the major.
+- Earn a minimum of 120 semester hours of credit, including satisfactory completion of all course requirements of the applicable college. - Complete at least thirty (30) credit hours of instruction at Regent University for the bachelor's degree, including General Education (GENE) 100 "The Making of the Christian Mind," General Education (GENE) 250 "The Making of the Christian Life," and General Education (GENE) 402 "The Making of a Christian Leader." - Meet all general education requirements as listed in the general education section of this catalog. - Meet all requirements for an academic major as specified in this catalog. - Complete 50% of major core requirements at Regent; 70% for the Bachelor of Fine Arts program. - Earn a minimum cumulative GPA of C (2.00, with A = 4.00) in all coursework attempted and in the major overall, and a minimum of C- (1.67) in each course that will be applied to the major.
 Students graduating with a major in Teacher Education must earn a minimum of C (2.00) in all coursework attempted, a minimum GPA of 2.70 overall and in all general education courses, and a minimum GPA of 3.00 in major courses.
 Students graduating with a major in RN to B.S. in Nursing must earn a minimum GPA of 2.00 in each course applied to the major. - Complete all required examinations and surveys related to the university's learning assessment program. - Pay all university financial obligations.